Jimmy Kimmel's son is adorable in 1st public appearance since open-heart surgery

-Nearly five months after undergoing emergency surgery as a newborn for a heart defect, Jimmy Kimmel's infant son walked his first red carpet.
+Nearly five months after undergoing emergency surgery as a newborn for a heart defect, Jimmy Kimmel's infant son, Billy, walked his first red carpet.

 Well, technically, he was carried down the carpet at the L.A.
 Loves Alex's Lemonade charity event at UCLA on Saturday, in what was his first major public appearance.

-Billy attended Saturday's event with his dad, his mother, Molly McNearney, and his 3-year-old sister, Jane.
-The event, which drew celebrity chefs to cook up gourmet food for the attendees, was a fundraiser to help the Alex's Lemonade Stand Foundation in its battle against childhood cancer.
+Billy attended the event with his dad, his mother, Molly McNearney, and his 3-year-old sister, Jane.
+The fundraiser, which drew celebrity chefs to cook up gourmet food for the attendees, supported the Alex's Lemonade Stand Foundation in its battle against childhood cancer.

 "This is really his first public outing," Kimmel told E!
 News at the event.
 "It's not exciting for him, he's a baby!
 But everyone is doing well!"